B2B Negotiation Techniques to Close More Sales

 Strategic negotiations with multiple options

-Allows you to walk away in time, avoids harmful deals
+Allows walking away in time, prevents harmful deals

 Anchoring